Quick Summary

 Recommended Folic Acid Supplement Dose

-The NHS recommends an intake of 200 micrograms (mcg) of folic acid per day for adults.
+The NHS recommends an intake of 200 micrograms (mcg) of folic acid per day for anyone over the age of 11.
 Pregnant women or individuals with specific health conditions may require higher doses, but a healthcare provider should always determine this.

 Conclusion